 How to Develop a General Dynamic Pricing Model?

-The most important considerable aspect is the level of granularity you are aiming for.
+The most important aspect is the level of granularity you are aiming for.
 For example, are you looking at a single customer level or an entire segment?

 The ML-based dynamic pricing model can then be developed once the answers to the above points come in.
 The model will predict whether someone will make a purchase at a price best optimized at that moment in time.

-Transform Your Business using Express Analytics’ Machine Learning Solutions
+Transform Your Business using Express Analytics' Machine Learning Solutions >>>> Connect with Us

-Benefits of Dynamic Pricing Model
+Benefits of the Dynamic Pricing Model

 - Aiding product bundling and discount creation